Sick (2022 film): Plot

 Parker makes it to the highway and incapacitates the second intruder as a car approaches.
 Despite begging the woman inside for help, she refuses, insisting she cannot enter without a mask.
 The driver offers Parker a spare mask, which turns out to be laced with chloroform, knocking her out.
 The driver and the intruder take Parker back to the lake house and conduct a COVID-19 test on her.
 Both are revealed to be a husband and wife named Jason and Pamela, while the dead intruder is their elder son.
 They reveal that Benji, the boy Parker was seen kissing on Instagram, is their younger son who has since died of COVID-19.
 The previous COVID-19 test returns positive and the couple blame Parker for infecting Benji at the party, wishing to avenge him by killing her.
 They also confess to the murder of Tyler Murphy, as he was the one who infected Parker.

 Miri attempts to contact the police via a laptop, but Jason notices the active Wi-Fi and destroys the router.
 As Jason heads outside to search for Miri, Pamela threatens Parker; Miri sneaks up behind Pamela and strikes her with a liquor bottle, before Parker shoves her through a window.
 Jason returns and walks up the stairs to search for the girls, who throw him over the banister onto a pair of deer antlers, killing him.
 Parker and Miri escape to a nearby barn, where they find a utility task vehicle.
 While retrieving gasoline, Parker is attacked by a still-alive Pamela.
-In the ensuing altercation, Parker calls Pamela out for refusing to forgive them for Benji's death and douses her in gasoline, and Miri uses a lighter to set her on fire.
+In the ensuing altercation, Parker douses Pamela in gasoline, and Miri uses a lighter to set her on fire.
 A screaming Pamela runs outside engulfed in flames, eventually collapsing on the road.
 The police arrive as the two friends watch Pamela burn to death.